jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 The math here is a bit more involved, so I’ll just give the high-level intuition of the analysis.
 If you are comfortable with probability theory, [a rigorous proof is given by Dunnet in his textbook (Example 2.2.16)](https://services.math.duke.edu/~rtd/PTE/PTE5_011119.pdf#page=73), or more clearly [here](https://people.math.wisc.edu/~roch/grad-prob/gradprob-notes4.pdf#page62).

-The key tool here is our ability to *truncate* a random variable, meaning clip its value to 0 if it falls outside of a certain range.
+The key tool is our ability to *truncate* a random variable, meaning clip its value to 0 if it falls outside of a certain range.
 Truncation is helpful for this sort of problem because, once we have truncated, the expectation is guaranteed to be nice and bounded.
-Denote the truncation of a random variable $$X$$ to the level $$b$$ as $$T(X, b) = X \cdot \mathbf{1}_{|X|<b}$$ (where $$\mathbf{1}$$ denotes the indicator function that is equal to 1 if its condition is true, otherwise 0).
+Denote the truncation of a random variable $$X$$ to the level $$b$$ as $$T(X, b) = X \cdot \mathbb{1}_{|X|<b}$$ (where $$\mathbb{1}$$ denotes the indicator function that is equal to 1 if its condition is true, otherwise 0).

-What’s cool about truncation is that truncating a random variable does nothing, if the value of that variable turns out to be less than the truncation threshold.
+What’s cool about truncation is that truncating a random variable does nothing if the value of that variable turns out to be less than the truncation threshold.
-By gradually increasing the truncation threshold, we can make it less and less likely that truncations happen at all.
+By gradually increasing the truncation threshold, we can make it less and less likely that truncations have any effect at all.
 Therefore, we can understand our sequence of $$X_i$$s as the *limit* of a sequence of sequence-of-truncated-$$X_i$$s, where the truncation levels get less and less strict.
 As the truncation threshold grows, we end up with almost no probability that any variable actually gets impacted.